What is Baking?

 What should I do now?

 Easy math: pick the balance and multiply by 7.
 If it’s lower than the staking balance, you are good to go.
-Don’t believe who tells you about 10 or 12 times, he’s risking your rewards!
+If it’s higher than 12 times, it’s too much.
+Anything in between is “ok” in the early days.

 Anything else I should know?